Work About Sketchbook Contact

 Impact

-Moving from CSV to Plaid wasn't just a technology upgrade — it fundamentally changed how law firms manage trust accounting.
+Moving from CSV to Plaid was more than a technology upgrade - it fundamentally changed how law firms manage trust accounting.

 Enterprise Adoption Unblocked